Accounting for multiplicity in machine learning benchmark performance: Real world examples

+We will use the Melanoma Classification challenge from 2020 as an illustrative example of $AUC_{SOTA}$ estimation because it follows many of the common structures of public challenges.

+The SIIM-ISIC Melanoma Classification \citep{Zawacki2020} challenge consisted of more than $40,000$ images of skin lesions from various sites, split into training ($33,126$), validation ($3,295$) and test set ($7,687$).
+The data set is highly imbalanced, with less than $2\%$ melanomas, which reflects the reality in many cancer detection situations.
+A full description can be found in \cite{Rotemberg2021}.
+The size of the test set is smaller than the recommendations of, for example, \cite{Roelofs2019}, but reflects the reality of benchmark datasets and public challenges, as seen in, for example, the overview of \cite{Willemink2020}.
+We want to emphasise that the shortcomings of this challenge are not unique, and that is precisely why it serves as a useful example.

+The prize money was set to $10,000$ USD for the best-performing method, measured as AUC on the test set.
+Figure~\ref{fig:melanoma_bootstrap_cropped} shows the results.
+The team `All Data Are Ext', consisting of three Kaggle Grandmasters, won the challenge, achieving an AUC of $0.9490$ , and their method and strategy is explained in \cite{Ha2020}.
+Although we show that the AUC is an optimistic estimate for the melanoma detection SOTA, we do not question their rank in the challenge.
+Quite the contrary; the winning team chose many of the verified strategies from Section~\ref{sec:RelatedWork}.
+They used additional data from previous years' challenges, and they also did data augmentation.
+They chose ensemble learning as a strategy to avoid overfitting, a strategy implicitly supported by \cite{Talagrand1996}.
+They also trained on multiple classes, a strategy that \cite{Feldman2019} showed will slow down the overfitting.

-Again, it is clear that the observed maximum is an unlikely SOTA candidate, and to give a better estimate of the SOTA for the Melanoma challenge, we follow the same procedure as in Section~\ref{sec:strategies}: The competition sample estimates are cropped in such a manner that their realisations give an expected value of $0.9490$, the competition sample maximum.
+The observed maximum is an unlikely SOTA candidate, and to give a better estimate of the SOTA for the Melanoma challenge, we follow the same procedure as in Section~\ref{sec:strategies}: The challenge observations are shrunk in such a manner that simulating from the shrunk set, $AUC'$, gives an expected sample maximum AUC of $0.9490$, the challenge sample maximum.

-Figure~\ref{fig:bootstrap_cropped} shows one bootstrap sample from the kaggle observations cropped at $0.8975$.
-Number of classifiers is set to $m = 3,173$, which is as many as there are classifiers in the melanoma challenge with AUC~$> 0.5$.
-Figure~\ref{fig:realisation_cropped} shows a corresponding realisation, where the maximum is close to $0.9490$.
-There are $2,022$ teams with performance above the new SOTA candidate.
+Figure~\ref{fig:melanoma_bootstrap_cropped} shows the AUCs of the Melanoma challenge test sample shrunk toward $0.5$, with maximum $0.8992$.
+Figure~\ref{fig:melanoma_realisation_cropped} shows a corresponding sample, where the maximum is close to $0.9490$.
+There are 2013 teams with performance above the new SOTA candidate.
+The discrepancy between the sample maximum and the new SOTA candidate is big and has big implications.
+From an AUC close to $95\%$ to barely $90\%$ is a substantial drop in performance.
+Almost two thirds of the classifiers have performances above the new SOTA estimate.